Koredotcom/docs/docs/xo/answers/content-sources/web-crawl.md

 **Crawl depth** – Each website contains multiple levels of the hierarchy of pages and subpages.
 The source URL is considered to be at the top of the hierarchy, and other pages linked to the source URL create nested layers.
 Crawl depth refers to the maximum number of nested levels that the crawler should go to.
 Set to 0 to indicate no limit.
 If no value is provided for the field, the default crawl depth is set to 5.

-**Max URL Limit_ –_** This field refers to the maximum number of URLs to crawl.
+**Max URL Limit** - This field refers to the maximum number of URLs to crawl.
 Set to 0 to indicate no limit.
 If no value is provided, this field uses the default value of 10.

 **Set Schedule Timer** - Enable this field to schedule the crawling at a particular date and time.
 You can also set a frequency for recrawling the web domain at regular intervals.